 Federal antidiscrimination laws apply to Florida employers with 15 or more employees, with the following exceptions:

 In Florida, companies with 15 or more employees are subject to the state's antidiscrimination law.

-The Commission on Human Relations enforces state antidiscrimination law in Florida.
-You can contact the Commission on Human Relations at 850-488-7082 or 800-342-8170 or go to its website.
+The Florida Commission on Human Relations enforces state antidiscrimination law in Florida.
+You can contact the Commission on Human Relations at 850-488-7082 or visit its website to learn more on how to file a complaint.